FHN » About Us » Miles And Minutes » Contest Rules and Scoring

-Competition runs Monday, June 1 — Sunday, August 30.
-The last day of competition is Sunday, August 30, but you can log activity up to two weeks after completion.
-Just make sure to log your activity by Sunday, September 13.
+Competition runs Monday, May 30 through Sunday, August 28, but you can log activity up to two weeks after completion.
+Just make sure your activities are logged by Sunday, September 11.

 Participants (must be age 12 and above) from any zip code can support any school system.
 For example, if family members in Stockton want to have their miles to be designated to the Orangeville school system, they can do so.
 Physical activity needs to be logged within a 2-week timeframe of its completion.
 Other than that, the program operates on the honor system.